 Of The Best Places To Visit In Croatia

 Mountains and the coast are one

-Croatian coast has always enjoyed more spotlight than its hinterlands.
+Croatian coast has always enjoyed more spotlight than its inland.
 Yet, only together do they create a unique social and eco system.
-Zadar and Velebit, Split and Mosor, Makarska and Biokovo, Klenovica and Krmpote, as contrastingly different as they appear, you won’t truly know one without the other.
+Zadar and Velebit, Split and Mosor, Makarska and Biokovo, Klenovica and Krmpote.
+As different as they appear, you won’t truly know one without the other.

 The coast is urban, rich, cultural, scorching hot, with less vegetation and fewer animals.
 It’s a place local people flock to for work.

-The hinterlands are rural, poor, natural, cooler, with lush vegetation and rich animal world .
+The inland is rural, poor, natural, cooler, with lush vegetation and rich animal world .
 It’s a place local people return to for peace and quiet.